Scale Calibration Guide

-Type of Calibration: What Is Factory Calibration?
+Types of Scale Calibration: What Is Factory Calibration?

 When you purchase a scale, it often comes with “factory calibration” – meaning that it was calibrated at the facility before you got the scale.
 In the few days that have passed since it left the factory, you might assume that your scale is delivered calibrated and ready for use, right?
 Wrong.
-The location of the factory and your location are two different places – with two different elevations and therefore .
-The on-site calibration is the only way to ensure your scale is accurate where you intend to use it.
+The location of the factory and your location are two different places – with two different elevations and therefore, the on-site calibration is the only way to ensure your scale is accurate where you intend to use it.

 How Often Should You Calibrate Your Scales?